saulpierotti/markdown_notebook/AG.md

 	* Subsequently, cells are lised and DNA fragmented
 	* The sequences of interest are recovered with Ab against the protein of interest
 	* I reverse the DNA-protein binding and sequence the fragments
-* If I want to reduce cost, I can sequence only the part of interest, for instance the exome
+* If I want to reduce cost, I can sequence only the exome
+	* The exome is around 1% of the genome in humans!
-	* In order to sequence the exom I need a capturing system
+	* In order to sequence the exome I need a capturing system
 	* If not commercially available I have to evaluate if developping a capturing system is worth it
 	* In order to enrich for the exome, I need to have specific probes that bind to exon regions, either in solution (on beads) or in microarrays
+	* Probes are typically obtained from cDNA
+* If I do not have enough money to sequence every individual, I can pool DNA samples in group (i.e. breed) and do a sequencing for each group
+* A reduced representation library is obtained by digestion of the genome
+	* I run the digest on agarose and retrieve only a specific subset of MW
+	* If I see definite bands in the gel, these probably come from repeated regions that are cut at the same lenght
+		* I want to exclude this (!)
+	* In the digestion, I can choose a restriction enzyme with a long target sequence if I want longer fragments (cut site less probable!) and vice versa

 # Aplotypes and linkage disequilibrium
 * We can detect crossing-over by looking for the association of genetic markers